Today’s article reviews a type of group fitness certification and class style that has become extremely popular worldwide.

 Stott Pilates Comprehensive Program

-This full-time course includes two modules that cover mat work as well as equipment.
-They are:
+This full-time course includes two modules that cover mat work as well as equipment which are:

 - Comprehensive Mat Work and Reformer